jkawamoto/sd-model-updater/README.md

 ### Download pickle files instead of safetensors
 By default, this command downloads safetensor files.
-If you prefer pickle files, give `-format picke` to the command.
+If you prefer pickle files, give `-format pickle` to the command.
 However, if a model version only provides safetensor file, it will be downloaded.